+- 1) Communicate via email;

-- 1) Saving and reloading saved files. - 2) Navigate Blackboard to access posted materials and WebAssign assignments.
+- 2) Saving and reloading saved files;

+- 3) Navigate Blackboard to access posted materials and WebAssign assignments.

 Course Structure and Overview: This is a 16-week course where students are required to access graded activities on WebAssign via the Blackboard Learning Management System.
 A typical class involves general participation by all students in discussions involving mathematical principles and the algorithms to apply these principles.
-Students are required to complete online homework in addition to weekly in-class quizzes and over the course of the semester, three exams and a final exam.
+Students are required to complete online and in-class homework and over the course of the semester, four exams and a final exam.
 It is very important students keep up with course materials and assignments since this is a very fast-paced, intense course.
-Students are expected to watch posted instructional videos, read course textbook, and complete online assignments located in the Learning Management System, Blackboard by due dates.
+Students are expected to attend class, read course textbook, and complete in-class and online assignments located in the Learning Management System, Blackboard by due dates.